 When I discovered I was pregnant with my first baby, Pinterest was in its infancy.
-In fact, Pinterest was conceived around the same time my daughter was!
-So as I was growing my tiny baby in my belly, I was also busy growing a ridiculous amount of Pinterest boards.
+Pinterest was conceived around the same time my daughter was!
+So, as I was growing my tiny baby in my belly, I was also busy growing a ridiculous amount of Pinterest boards.
 With categories ranging from “Baby Girl Nursery Ideas” to “Organic Baby Food Recipes” and “Crafts to Do With Toddlers,” I was preparing myself to become the Queen Pinterest Mom.

 I Thought I’d Be a Pinterest Mom, But I’m Not

 When my second kid came along a couple of years later, I had completely given up on the idea of being the Pinterest mom I always thought I would be.
 When I gave up that expectation for myself, I became much happier with the motherhood gig.
 Here’s why: